yrykhter/go_app/README.md

 - Add Vault to keep secrets
 - Add db for Golang code
 - Add db in infrastructure
+- Decide what kind of db to use
 - Create backup/restore process
 - Update README later